openshift/origin/docs/autoscaling.md

 use a client/cache implementation to receive watch data from the data aggregators and respond to them by scaling the application.
 Auto-scalers are created and defined like other resources via REST endpoints and belong to the namespace just as a `ReplicationController` or `Service`.

+There are two options for implementing the auto-scaler:

+1. Annotations on a `ReplicationController`

+    Pros:

+      * uses an existing resource, not another component that must be defined separately
+      * easy to know what the target of the auto-scaler is since the config for the scaler is attached to the target

+    Cons:

+      * May make configuration difficult when dealing with multiple auto-scalers that target the same `ReplicationController`
+      * Configuration collections of thresholds may be more cumbersome than json syntax.
+      * The entry point to logic that creates an auto-scaler is tied to the resource with annotations.
+For example, when a replication controller is created either tooling that watches `ReplicationController`s needs to look for the annotations and create a new auto-scaler OR the logic that creates the `ReplicationController` needs to do the work.

+1. As a new resource

+    Pros:

+      * auto-scalers are managed by the user independent of the `ReplicationController`
+      * flexible by using a selector to the scalable resource (that implements the `resize` verb), future implementations *may* require no extra work on the auto-scaler side

+    Cons:

+      * one more resource to store, manage, and monitor

+For this proposal, the auto-scaler is a resource:

     //The auto scaler interface
     type AutoScalerInterface interface {